The facts about strip clubs in England & the UK

 Sexual and verbal abuse against lap dancers

 Dancers are supposedly protected by the club bouncers.
-But when making a profit is so important it’s hard for dancers to protect their rights.
-In a study of 300 strippers over 40% experienced verbal abuse and unwanted touching by customers.
+But when making a profit is so important, it’s hard for dancers to protect their rights.
+It’s common for strippers to experience verbal abuse and unwanted touching by customers.

 Next Steps